zeniheisser/Rex/README.md

 ```
 c++ ... -I /PATH/TO/LIBRARY/include -L /PATH/TO/LIBRARY/lib -lrex -ltearex
 ```
-and your program can now be run as
+noting that when using teaRex, your binary must be compiled with multithreading support e.g. for ```g++``` by using the compilation flag ```-pthread```.
+Your program can now be run as
 ```
 LD_LIBRARY_PATH=/PATH/TO/LIBRARY/lib:$LD_LIBRARY_PATH ./your_binary
 ```
-and your binary should now run using Rex without any issues.
+and your binary should run using Rex without any issues.